-On a recent visit to a shooting range here in Washington State, I was very disappointed in a group of gun owners and how their actions reflected on all of us who conduct ourselves professionally and safely when around other citizens whether at a shooting range or at any other public meeting area where guns are on display or being used.
+On a recent visit to a shooting range here in Washington State, I was very disappointed in a group of gun owners and how their actions reflected on all of us who conduct ourselves professionally and safely when around other citizens, whether at a shooting range or at any other public meeting area where guns are on display or being used.

-Upon my arrival I met the Range Manager and checked in at the front office.
+Upon my arrival, I met the range manager and checked in at the front office.
 Dave was quick and thorough, getting me signed in and briefed on safety requirements and mandatory equipment, like safety glasses and hearing protection, required to use the facilities.

 The Range Safety Officer (RSO) was just heading out to the firing line and was carrying a broom to make sure all stations had a clean area for arriving customers.
-“This is an outdoor shooting range with a covered firing line and bench mount area and if it’s a windy day well, you get the point”.
+“This is an outdoor shooting range with a covered firing line and bench mount area, and if it’s a windy day, well, you get the point”.

-While setting up at my shooting station next to three other occupied lanes, a large truck entered the parking area right behind the firing lanes with its windows down, music blaring, and honked its horn as it came to a stop.
+While setting up at my shooting station next to three other occupied lanes, a large truck entered the parking area right behind the firing lanes with its windows down, music blaring, and honking its horn as it came to a stop.
 My relaxing day of getting in some shooting practice with a new handgun had just come to an end.

 Immediately, the whole atmosphere changed.
-The two individuals that arrived in the truck pulled their beat up rifle cases from the back of the pickup and went to approach the firing line without checking in first.
+The two individuals who arrived in the truck pulled their beat-up rifle cases from the back of the pickup and went to approach the firing line without checking in first.
 This caused the RSO to stop all firing.
 The new arrivals had only eye protection but no hearing protection.
 When told to bench their weapons and check in at the office, both individuals pushed back at the RSO with comments like “no sh*t” and “We got it, dude”.

 The RSO, being very professional, reset the firing line and commenced to get all shooters back on track with putting lead down range.
 My intentions for the day having been interrupted, I decided to check in with Dave at the management office and see if he would fill me in on what transpired.

-Here’s Dave’s story: The two individuals entered the office and told Dave they needed hearing protection so they could get to shoot’n.
-Dave stated they needed double hearing protection because they were shooting rifles and the shooting range currently had no hard ear secondary protection.
+Here’s Dave’s story: The two individuals entered the office and told Dave they needed hearing protection so they could get to shooting.
+Dave stated they needed double hearing protection because they were shooting rifles and the shooting range currently had no hard-ear secondary protection.
 All 12 sets had been loaned out to the Boy Scout troop at the other end of the range for their use while target practicing.

 The two individuals in this story failed to plan on many levels.
-Consequently, they ruined a day of shooting for several individuals, and caused unnecessary anxiety for the shooting management.
+Consequently, they ruined a day of shooting for several individuals and caused unnecessary anxiety for the shooting management.
 They were a perfect example of how people with guns can act if they fail to take into account how important their actions are when in a public environment.

 Gun enthusiasts, shooting sports, gun manufacturing, and licensed hunting are all under attack from many sides.
 Everyone needs to be aware that anti-gun opponents are looking for situations like this so they can photograph or record it and use it negatively in a public forum.
-More importantly, we the gun or shooting public need to conduct ourselves ethically and safely at all times.
+More importantly, we, the gun or shooting public, need to conduct ourselves ethically and safely at all times.